DominicPrg/CLI-Task-Manager/DEVELOPERLOG.md

 How I solved/plan to solve the issue:
 - No significant issues occurred today.
 As for the VS Code issue, I should refer to advice from yesterday.

+### Day 5 - 6/10/2025 - completeTask() and deleteTask()
+What I accomplished:
+- Implemented the code for the completeTask() function and deleteTask() functions.
+I haven't thoroughly tested each function yet, however.
+- Added a custom exception class named DeleteNonexistentTaskError{} for dealing with input of invalid ID's.

+What I learned:
+- I re-learned how to create a simple custom exception class for handling exceptions.

+What issues that I stumbled upon:
+- It had been a while since I've programmed a custom exception class, so I was somewhat uncertain of how to move further with the information that I could remember at the time.
+- Accessing the elements of the vector of Task objects properly based on the Task's ID.
+For example, the first task in the 'tasks' vector is set to 1 by default, but accessing the element of the first Task object through the 'tasks' vector would consist of doing so through 'tasks.at(0)'.
+Essentially, assuming that the first element Task object's ID is always initialized with 1, then the Task object's ID is equivalent to the element 1 number below it.
+- Debugger encounterd an unreferenced local variable while catching a DeleteNonexistentTaskError object.

+How I solved/plan to solve the issue:
+- I did some Googling and reread through an example of a custom exception class from COMS-215.
+- I simply needed to take a step back and process the equivalency between the Task object's ID and position as a vector element.
+More often that not, my mind can unncessarily amplify the intricacy of a problem if it's not putting the matter at full attention, which is what occured.
+Practicing mindfulness, though, is a rather beneficial remedy for instances like this.
+- This issue was encounterd towards the end of the programming session, so I won't know for certain until my next session or afterwards.